 Competency Protocol: Clinical competencies can be done using AEC (Automatic Exposure Control), however manual technique is strongly suggested.
-Routines and polices for each of the exam competencies are dependent upon the clinical site in which the competency is completed.
+Routines and polices for each exam competencies depend on the clinical site where the competency is completed.
 Individual competencies are scheduled for each of the clinical education courses beginning with RADT-355.
 Students should refer to the individual course syllabus for the exact competencies to be completed.